SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 1. Expressing the individual locations within your `PATH` on separate lines was done using [Bash shell parameter expansion](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html).
 Using other command line tools, how else might you do it?
 1. Is placing the `btp` executable within `$HOME/bin/` a good option?
 Will it still be there if you restart your Dev Space?
 1. What help is available for the btp CLI on the command line?
-What does `btp help` show you?
+What does `btp --help` show you?
 1. Why are there two entries in `$HOME/bin/` for the `btp` executable?